-Personal, social and health education (PSHE)
+Personal, Social and Health Education (PSHE)

 Following the "Jigsaw" scheme of work, children learn how to lead healthy lives, both physically and emotionally.
 Each half term every class in the school works on a theme such as "New Beginnings" or "Changes" at a level appropriate for the child's age.
 Assemblies are then linked to these themes and children who have excelled are celebrated during Friday's achievement assembly.
-Each year the "Life Education" bus visits the school for three days to support the children's understanding of the human body and how to make healthy life choices.
+Each year the "Life Education" team visits the school for two days to support the children's understanding of the human body and how to make healthy life choices.
 Bullying is also a theme dealt with in class during JIGSAW lessons and during anti bullying week.